 - the landlord failing to demand rent and service charge, when it knew that the tenant no longer wanted the lease; and

-- occupation by a third party following the administration of the tenant.
+- occupation of the property by a third party following the administration of the tenant.

 Accepting the surrender

-If the landlord decides to accept a surrender, the tenant will be released from liability for paying rent and performing lease covenants in the future.
+If the landlord accepts a surrender (whether impliedly or deliberately), the tenant will be released from liability for paying rent and performing lease covenants in the future.
 The tenant will still be liable for rent already due and any other existing breaches.
 The landlord may be able to pursue the tenant’s guarantor for unpaid rent and other breaches but this is a complex area where the landlord will need expert legal advice.
-A final word of caution is that landlords should do due diligence before taking a surrender, in order to avoid unexpected liabilities.
+A final word of caution; landlords should undertake due diligence before taking a surrender, in order to avoid unexpected liabilities.
 For example, any underlease created by the tenant will remain in place, so the landlord will not get vacant possession and will be liable for any landlord obligations in the underlease.

-No landlord wants to be left with an empty property or a failing tenant whom you are pursuing for unpaid rent.
+No landlord wants to be left with an empty property or a failing tenant to pursue for unpaid rent.
 But as long as you get the right tactical advice, taking back control of the property may be the best way out.